 19.2 In the event we distribute any open source software to you as part of the Services (including for example Linux based software, OpenStack software, and software licensed under the Apache, GPL, MIT or other open source licenses) then such Open Source Software is subject to the terms of the applicable open source license.
 There are no warranties provided with respect to any Open Source Software and all implied warranties are disclaimed.
 In the event of any conflict between the terms herein and the applicable open source license with respect to any Open Source Software, the terms of the applicable open source license shall control.

 20. WHO MAY USE THE SERVICES.
 You may resell the Services, except as provided below or otherwise restricted by Rackspace.
 If you resell Services, you are responsible for use of the Services by any third party to the same extent as if you were using the Services yourself.
-If you resell any part of the Services that includes Microsoft software, then you must include these Microsoft terms described in Section 19 (Microsoft Software & License Mobility) above in a written agreement with your customers as well as the "No High Risk Use" section of the AUP.
+If you resell any part of the Services that includes Microsoft software, then you must include these Microsoft terms described in Section 19 (Microsoft Software & License Mobility) above in a written agreement with your customers as well as the “No High Risk Use” section of the AUP.
 You may not resell the use of Role Base Access Controls.
-Unless otherwise agreed, Rackspace will provide support only to you, not to any other person you authorize to use the Services.
+Unless otherwise agreed, Rackspace will provide support only to you, not to your customers, end users, subsidiaries, or affiliates, or anyone else you permit to use your Services unless we specifically agree in writing to do so.
 There are no third party beneficiaries to the Agreement, meaning that third parties do not have any rights against either of us under the Agreement.

 Rackspace US, Inc.